-- Annual updates are performed on the statewide primary care needs assessment by the federal deadline. - Shortage designations and re-designations are completed by the federal deadline. - Analysis of demographic data and renewal dates determining other areas for shortage designation or re-designation are provided to the Department throughout the contract period.
+- Annual updates on the statewide primary care needs assessment by the federal deadline. - Shortage designations and re-designations are completed by the federal deadline. - Analysis of demographic data and renewal dates determining other areas for shortage designation or re-designation are provided to the Department throughout the contract period.

-His Excellency, Governor Christopher T. Sununu and the Honorable Council Page 3
+His Excellency, Governor Christopher T. Sununu and the Honorable Council Page 3 of 3 one month after receiving the dataset, throughout the contract period.

-- Recurrent health professional workforce surveys for the Health Professions Workforce Data Center are developed and submitted to the Department throughout the contract period. - Accurate Health Professions Workforce Data Center data is uploaded into the Shortage Designation Management System by the federal deadline.
+Recurrent review of existing health professions surveys for the Health Professions Workforce Data Center is performed two months prior to survey implementation, throughout the contract period.

+Survey data is cleaned and submitted to the Health Professions Data Center for analysis,

+Accurate Health Professions Workforce Data Center data is uploaded into the Shortage Designation Management System by the federal deadline.